fragtrane/Payday-2-Mods/Suppressed Raven Admiral Barrel/README.md

 Key features and options:

 - **Silencer Effect for Raven's Legendary Barrel:** The Raven's legendary barrel now has a silencer effect, allowing you to use it in stealth without slapping a suppressor on it and making the gun ridiculously long and ugly.
 As with all silencers, Dragon's Breath rounds are not allowed.
 - **Balanced Stats:** The stats of the legendary barrel are equal to the combined effects of the Short Barrel and The Silent Killer Suppressor.
 By happy accident, the Optical Illusions aced bug will even give you +3 concealment which is exactly what you would get if you were using The Silent Killer Suppressor.
 So stats-wise, it is completely identical to a vanilla stealth Raven.
-The gadget perk of the legendary barrel is retained, meaning you can use a laser by default.
-This is not doing anything that isn't already possible in the base game, since the Compact Laser Module also gives a laser with no concealment penalty.
 - **OSA/SDSS Integration:** Both [Optional Skin Attachments](https://github.com/fragtrane/Payday-2-Mods/tree/master/Optional%20Skin%20Attachments) and [Super Duper Skin Swapper](https://github.com/fragtrane/Payday-2-Mods/tree/master/Super%20Duper%20Skin%20Swapper) have the option to display legendary weapon mods in the weapon modification menu.
 If you are using the Suppressed Raven Admiral Barrel mod, the name of the legendary barrel will be changed to "Admiral Suppressed Barrel".

+## IMPORTANT: Client Detection Risk

+The mod works as both host and client.
+However, if you are a client, the host will see you with the wrong detection risk which can cause problems in stealth if you are not aware, because the host calculates the detection.
+This happens because you have modified the stats of your attachments, but other players can only see the original stats.
+TL;DR:

+- Real Admiral Barrel: other players see your concealment DECREASED by 2 points, i.e. HIGHER detection risk (bad).
+- Add-On Admiral Barrel (AOLA): other players will see your concealment INCREASED by 2 points, i.e. LOWER detection risk (good).

+The real Admiral Barrel only decreases your concealment by 2 points so this should not be a big issue.
+The Add-On Admiral Barrel is safe to use as a client.

+Note: if the host has also installed the mod, then the real legendary attachments will have their stats calculated correctly by the host and can be safely used.
+The add-on legendary attachments will still have the wrong stats because they are synced as different parts.

 ## Host/Client Interactions